A reflection on digital to analogue conversion concepts based on theory and practice

 There is a never-ending debate on the topic of what is better: Delta Sigma (DS) or R2R (R/2R or resistor ladder) DAC designs.
 First of all, it makes little sense to prove what is better in theory because there infinte number of variables of implementation in designing and building a DAC.
 The analogy would be to prove that all apples are better than pears.
 In order to substantiate any claim, one needs to compare a typical sound of a DS DAC design with a well designed NOS (non- oversampling or digital filterless) R2R DAC design.
 Those who tried a decent digital filterless R2R design such as the popular NOS TDA1543, know its naturally musical sound character.
 Having said that, let us also not forget that it is not just about a type of a DAC chip.
 What surrounds it is equally if not more important such as power supplies, I/U conversion stage, SPDIF receiver (if there is one) and an output stage.
 However, in practice, there is so much more to it.
 The design of the circuit and the choice and combination of components round the DAC chip, last but not least is the digital transport (its role is as at least as crucial as a DAC) – all these factors can make a huge difference.

 It is true, the specs of Delta Sigma (DS) chips may look better on paper.
 In practice, however, they are incomparable to R2R.
-The stated accuracy numbers are not attainable for a number of reasons (such as quality of power supplies and imperfections of components & materials, which apply to both R2R and DS) even if your recording comes in the HD PCM or DSD format.
+The stated accuracy numbers of DS DACs are post modulation (after digital filtering has been applied) and are not always attainable in practice for a number of reasons (such as quality of power supplies and imperfections of components & materials, which apply to both R2R and DS) even if your recording comes in the HD PCM or DSD format (which is a modulated 1bit pink noise).
 One must admit that oversampling, demodulation and noise shaping (read more about it here) is a clever concept to manipulate the data.
 Yet in practice there is no free lunch- all data manipulation comes at a cost – musicality that is.
 Since part of the Delta Sigma conversion process (similar to switched power supplies) is a high frequency pink noise, it requires a lot of digital filtering or oversampling and noise-shaping.
 Essentially, oversampling is a corrective process, which needs to sort the data and come up with bits that are not are not a part of the original data stream.
 These bits is a missing information we do not have (not part of the recording), so they need to be invented (process called interpolation) and then noise-shape filtered.
 Noise-shaping is adding artificial information (artifacts) not present in the original samples.
 All that noise with additional artifacts are filtered with a demodulator which relies on the reduced original data by means of a negative feedback loop.
 The claimed resolution of a DS DAC is of its demodulator after all the digital filtering and not of the data stream itself (which is nothing but noise, please refer to the picture below).
 In a nutshell, all DS DACs produce filtered noise (which requires demodulation), which we perceive as a sound after a corrective digital filtering (oversampling) is applied.
 Now that sound could be characterized as clear with a lot of perceived details, however at the same time music tend to sound synthetic & flat without coherence and precision without exception regardless which interpolation algorithm is used.
 Music however is more than just a colection of noise reconstructed sounds.

 All (regardless of type) D to A converters are far from perfect.
 In theory and in practice, digital conversion can only approximate analogue sine waves with stated theoretical accuracies.
 However, that does not mean that we should give up on the concept of digital.
 In practice, both R2R and Delta Sigma designs have larger actual quantization errors than stated in their data sheets.
 Theoretically, errors of R2R converter are larger on average because of the apparent bit depth limitation, ceteris paribus.
 In practice though, DS DACs have higher quantization noise and therefore it is perfectly possible that a properly implemented R2R chip could be less erroneous than a decently implemented Delta Sigma chip (a topic for electronic engineers).
 However, let us not get confused here with different concepts.
 One of the key factors for the natural sound is the lack of any manipulation in the digital domain, i.e. absence of digital filtering or having a non-oversampled design is a good starting point.
 There may be a small difference in terms between oversampling R2R and non oversampling, digital filter-less (NOS) R2R designs, however there is a huge difference between those designs in terms of how music sounds.
 One can have R2R design with oversampling and that design is not much better than Delta Sigma because of the digital filtering involved and is a sort of the worst of both worlds.
 As matter of fact most commercially available TDA154X CD players came with oversampling, usually with a SAA7322 chip (that is perhaps the reason why most people think that those old R2Rs are obsolete).